 Managing the Critical Risks of Using E-Signature for Remote Use Cases

 A new Gartner report explains that the rapid growth of remote digital business transactions during the pandemic indicates an urgent need for e-signature.
 This is not a surprise, and e-signature technology often serves dozens of use cases in a single organization under normal conditions.
-In the COVID-19 era, the need for secure, reliable electronic signatures to enable remote use cases is quickly becoming essential.
+In the COVID-19 era, the need for secure, reliable electronic signatures to enable remote use cases quickly became essential and processes relying on handwritten signatures and hard copy signed records are falling short.
 If your business is looking to leverage e-signatures for remote use cases, Gartner recommends evaluating the business, legal, compliance, and security risks before you select and implement an electronic signature solution.

 Remote E-Signature Use Cases